marcelinojung/cordova-plugin-crop/README.md

 # cordova-plugin-crop

-> Crop an image in a Cordova app
+> Crop an image in a Cordova app using UCrop plugin

 ## Install